 CES tickled my futuristic taste buds with this biometric smart tattoo

-As the Director of photography at Framework digital, innovations in film technology are always high on my interest list, and if it’s in the sport and fitness sector, my intrigue rises further.
+As the Director of photography at Framework design agency, innovations in film technology are always high on my interest list, and if it’s in the sport and fitness sector, my intrigue rises further.
 Football and tennis are just some examples where players don’t even need to be wearing a connected device to have their every move critiqued by pundits and sofa supporters alike.
 For me, the introduction of Hawk-Eye back in 2006 for tennis sparked the need for technology in sport.
 No longer do racket flinging players stomp their feet at umpires when judging if a ball was in or out.

 The long-awaited installation of goal-line technology in football (which incidentally is also a Hawk-Eye product) brought an element of clarity regarding goals, but has caused a divide amongst fans due to its cost and removal of the all-important “was it in or out” debate.
 Personally, I’m all for tech in sport, especially after screaming at my TV during the 2010 World Cup game against Germany!